-Place the application and supporting materials in a cloud-based file transfer program (e.g. Dropbox, SharePoint, etc.) with the proper file sharing permissions set.
+Place the application and supporting materials in a file transfer program with the proper file sharing permissions set.

-Click here to submit your project or visit our website and click on the "Submit your Tax Credit to SHPO" under "Quick Links".
+Click here to submit your project or visit our website at www.ohiohistory.org/FederalHTCs and click on the "Transmit to SHPO" tab under "Submitting Your Federal Tax Credit Application."

-If you have questions regarding how to submit your electronic application to SHPO, please contact our office at shpo@ohiohistory.org or call 614.298.2000.
+If you have questions regarding how to submit your electronic application to SHPO, please contact Casey Juday at cjuday@ohiohistory.org.